galwort/strtupify.io/ui/src/app/emails/supereats-cancel-ack.md

 Banner: true
 Deleted: false

 We received your request to cancel your Super Eats order.
-We can help with that.
+We're sorry to hear that you are unhappy with our serives.

-Before we process it, would you like to be signed up for our Subscription Plus plan so we can prioritize your service?
+If you would like, we can sign you up for the Subscription Plus plan, to better prioritize your orders.

-Reply to let us know; otherwise we'll keep working through your request.